Flamborough, St Oswald's Church

 Near the Pardon is the font, which very likely dates to the early Norman period, and is carved with a design of interlaced diamonds.
 Below the chancel arch is a beautifully carved ornamental rood screen.
 The screen is decorated with niches for statues; the statues have long gone but the lovely woodwork remains to enjoy.

-A further treasure awaits in the chance; there to the left of the altar is the tomb of Sir Marmaduke Constable (d.
+A further treasure awaits in the chancel.
+To the left of the altar is the tomb of Sir Marmaduke Constable (d.
 1530).
 Constable, nicknamed 'The Little' was a larger than life character who served under Henry VI, VII, and VIII.
 He fought in France and Scotland, and was commended by Henry VIII for his bravery at Flodden.

 On the tomb is a fragment of a carved skeleton figure showing a curious lump on the chest.
 This is traditionally said to represent a toad, for legend has it that Sir Marmaduke accidentally swallowed a toad while drinking water, and the toad ate at his heart until he died.